Why Self-Compassion Is the Key to Thriving During Stressful Times

-Stop being so hard on yourself, says a new study.
+Stop being so hard on yourself, this study says.

 Feeling stressed out?
-Having self-compassion—and not being so hard on yourself—may be the key to surviving and thriving during challenging times, according to a new study.
-University students who reported increases in self-compassion during their first year at school also felt more energetic, optimistic, and engaged, researchers found.
+Having self-compassion—and not being so hard on yourself—may be a helpful strategy for not just getting through, but thriving during challenging times, according to a 2016 mental health study on university students.
+Results of the study, published in the journal Personality and Individual Differences, found that students who reported increases in self-compassion during their first year at school also felt more energetic, optimistic, and engaged, researchers found.

 The first year of college can be full of unexpected stressors.
-So Canadian researchers wanted to see if students’ levels of self-compassion would help them cope.
+So Canadian researchers—lead by Katie Gunnell, PhD, as part of her doctoral research at the University of British Columbia—wanted to see if students’ levels of self-compassion would help them cope.
 They recruited 189 freshmen and had them each fill out a questionnaire, at the beginning of the school year and again five months later.

 The questionnaires were designed to assess the three components of self-compassion: mindfulness (versus over-identification), self-kindness (versus self-judgment), and common humanity (versus isolation).
 Participants were asked how frequently they agree with statements such as “when something upsets me I try to keep my emotions in balance,” and “when I’m feeling down, I tend to feel like most other people are probably happier than I am.”